 Why is my school not included in data dashboard?

-The Alabama Cash for College Data Dashboard primarily includes Alabama public high schools with 12th grade enrollment and FAFSA completion data.
-It also includes specific private, alternative, or subdivision schools that choose to sign up to participate in the Cash for College program and have completion data from the U.S. Department of Education.
+The Alabama Cash for College Data Dashboard primarily includes Alabama public high schools with 12th grade enrollment available from the Alabama State Department of Education and FAFSA completion data from the U.S. Department of Education.
+It also includes specific private, charter, career, virtual, alternative, or statewide schools that choose to sign up to participate in the Alabama Goes to College campaign, self-report enrollment data, and have FAFSA completion data from the U.S. Department of Education.
 It otherwise does not include private schools, virtual schools, schools primarily serving adults, or schools lacking official U.S. Department of Education FAFSA data.
 Whenever possible, the dashboard uses the official name listed in Alabama Department of Education enrollment data.
 Double check that the school may not be listed under a variation of its commonly used name.